-Each house will feature a stormwater tank, as part of the Water Sensitive Urban Design reduce potable water use by 409 litres per day.
+Each house will feature a stormwater tank, as part of the Water Sensitive Urban Design (WSUD) strategy for the development.
+The stormwater tank is proposed to have a capacity of 5,000 litres.
+This tank will be plumbed to the toilet cistern and external house taps.
+This will reduce potable water use by 409 litres per day.
 The Basix Compliant daily water demand for potable water is estimated at 400 litres.
-This system was modelled with the Basix
+This system was modelled with Basix Compliance Assessment Tool, which predicted a reduction in potable water use of 49%.